amstevenson/react-training/README.md

 - Single: widgets in a hierarchical structure, only one ReactDOM.render call.
 - multiple: only segments are widgets, multiple ReactDOM.render calls.

+3) When hooks are used, the virtual DOM will check to see if the real DOM needs to be updated or not before proceeding to do so.
+It does this by checking if the State has changed, or if any props have changed (more on this in later sections below).

 ## Next-Gen Javascript

 ### Let and Const